-- Major administrative policies of Jahangir, Shahjahan and Aurangzeb
+- Major administrative policies of Jahangir, Shahjahan and Aurangzeb.

-- The Empire and the Zamindars
+- The Empire and the Zamindars.

-- Religious policies of Jahangir, Shahjahan and Aurangzeb
+- Religious policies of Jahangir, Shahjahan and Aurangzeb.

-- Nature of the Mughal State
+- Nature of the Mughal State.

-- Late Seventeenth century crisis and the revolts
+- Late Seventeenth Century crisis and the revolts.

-- The Ahom Kingdom
+- The Ahom kingdom.

 - Shivaji and the early Maratha Kingdom.

-22. Economy and Society in the Sixteenth and Seventeenth Centuries:
+22. Economy and society, in the 16th and 17th Centuries:

-- Population, agricultural production, craft production - Towns, commerce with Europe through Dutch, English and French companies : a trade revolution - Indian mercantile classes, banking, insurance and credit systems - Condition of peasants, condition of women - Evolution of the Sikh community and the Khalsa Panth
+- Population Agricultural and craft production. - Towns, commerce with Europe through Dutch, English and French companies: a trade revolution. - Indian mercantile classes.
+Banking, insurance and credit systems. - Conditions of peasants, Condition of Women. - Evolution of the Sikh community and the Khalsa Panth.

-23. Culture in the Mughal Empire:
+23. Culture during Mughal Empire:

-- Persian histories and other literature
+- Persian histories and other literature.

-- Hindi and other religious literature
+- Hindi and religious literatures.

-- Mughal architecture
+- Mughal architecture.

-- Mughal painting
+- Mughal painting.

-- Provincial architecture and painting Classical music
+- Provincial architecture and painting.

+- Classical music.

-- Science and technology
+- Science and technology.